Sunday, June 11, 2017

 16Kb is all you will ever need

 I'm sure everyone knows that Jet Pac was originally released in 1983 for the ZX Spectrum by uber-gaming legends, Ultimate Play The Game.
-It's one of the most iconic 8Bit games from that era and our conversion was developed by Pete J. Whitby in 1992 for Budgie UK.
-Heck, he also made all the graphics and sound effects.
+It's one of the most iconic 8-bit games from that early era.
+Our remake/conversion was developed by Pete J. Whitby in 1992 for Budgie UK.
+Heck, he also designed all the graphics and sound effects, very impressive.

-Interesting tidbit, I owned Jetpac on cassette and cartridge (ZX Spectrum) and I also had a huge collection dating back to 1981 and had an Interface II (such a geek).
-Sold the lot when I got a mortgage! :/
+Interesting tidbit?
+I owned Jetpac on cassette and cartridge (ZX Spectrum).
+I also had a huge Speccy collection that dated back to 1981 plus others like an Interface II (such a geek).
+Sold the lot when we got a mortgage! :/

-Jet Man is a lucky fella working as a space pilot for Acme Interstellar Transport Company.
+Right, what's the story?
+Well, our Jet Man is a lucky fella working as a space pilot for Acme Interstellar Transport Company.
 They're sending him to fifty planets to assemble (and playtest) their technological creations.
-Sadly, his luck ran out when he discovered each planet is being bombarded by a variety of hostiles ranging from fiery comets to fluffy aliens.
+Sadly, his luck ran out when he discovered each planet being bombarded by a variety of hostiles ranging from fiery comets to fluffy aliens.

 There are so many different baddies to blast and many new ones too...